This interdisciplinary seminar offers training for aspects of both research software engineering and research data management.

 We will start by learning how working with a remote git repository works on our institutes laptop.
 Afterwards, we will look at two typical collaboration workflows and how to practically do them on GitLab.

-You should set up an SSH key for working with GitLab before the seminar (see https://docs.gitlab.com/ee/user/ssh.html).
+Prerequisites: You should set up an SSH key for working with GitLab before the seminar (see https://docs.gitlab.com/ee/user/ssh.html ).
+If you have any questions on this don't hesitate to ask!

 The Julia language comes with a standardized infrastructure for testing and documentation generation.
 We describe and demonstrate the main elements of this infrastructure, cover supporting Julia packages and give practical hints from package development experience.